 In summary, Low Altitude Authorization & Notification Capability System (LAANC) provides near real-time processing of airspace authorizations for small unmanned aircraft operations nationwide.

-The tools available in this initiative provides drone-related information to Air Traffic Control which helps the FAA to build a reliable Unmanned Aircraft Systems Traffic Management System (UTM).
+The tools available in this initiative provide drone-related information to Air Traffic Control which helps the FAA to build a reliable Unmanned Aircraft Systems Traffic Management System (UTM).
 As more information becomes available for commercial drone operators and the authorities managing the safe integration of drones into the National Airspace System, the potential for new pilot programs like Beyond Visual Line of Sight Operations begins to increase.

 As Part 107 Pilots, there’s a common struggle to understand the application processes surrounding the ability to fly in controlled airspace.
 The authorization process previously took months, with little communication and no understanding of where you stand in regards to your approval.
 LAANC now provides interactive maps and automatic notifications for Remote Pilots, providing full transparency to the process.